markstringer-dti/markstringer-dti.github.io/dti.md

 ## Chapter 11 - Psychological Safety for Your Boss

 ### Connection
 In a very early chapter [Agreed Activity] we talked about agreed activity.
-The phenomenon of doing something safe rather than doing something that helps a project (or performance, in the original metaphor) move forward.
+The phenomenon of doing something that seems safe.
+Doing something that seems safe, rather than doing something that helps a project and moves it foreward.
 Then we talked about the antedote to agreed activity - creating psychological safety.

 One of the things that bothered me when I was reading the Timothy Clark's book was that there were quite a lot of stories in which the boss didn't look good.
 The boss was the reason that psychological safety didn't emerge in the team.

-A thought that drifted vaguely through my mind was that if everybody has a requirement to feel psychologically safe, that everybody also applies to leaders and bosses.
+A thought drifted vaguely through my mind.
+If *everybody* has a requirement to feel psychologically safe.
+Well, *everybody* also applies to leaders and bosses.
 The thought also occurred to me that what constitutes psychological safety might be different for bosses than it is for team members.
 Looking at things in this way provided me with a different way of looking at some of the very worst experiences I've had whilst working as a project manager.
 And it also made me realise if you're a project manager, you ignore the psychological safety of your bosses at your peril.

 ### Concept
 So, let's just remind ourselves what the four levels of psychological safety are that Clark talks about in his book.